Code-Institute-Submissions/milestone-project-117/README.md

 ## Testing

 Chrome Developer Tool was used throughout the project to check the responsiveness of the pages.
-Another tool that was used was the page http://whatismyscreenresolution.net/multi-screen-test, where the page was simulated on a variatey of common devices.
+Another tool that was used was the page http://whatismyscreenresolution.net/multi-screen-test, where the page was simulated on a variety of common devices.

 The project was also run across different web browsers such as Chrome, Internet Explorer and Microsoft Edge to make sure it looked the way it was intended.